tilltnet/rf.wr.py/README.md

 Install
 -------
-*Notice:* Starting with 0.5 rf.wr comes with binaries for different systems are available.
+*Notice:* Starting with 0.5 rf.wr [binaries for different systems are available](https://github.com/tilltnet/rf.wr.py/tree/master/zip).
 For now, only Windows 64-bit and GNU/Linux 64-bit versions are provided, for all other platforms follow the instructions for manual installation below.

 *These instructions should basically work on most GNU/Linux and MacOSX systems.
 With python installed it is possible to run rf.wr on a Windows machine (untestet!).*